GregWeil/InternetArchiveDownloader/README.md

 ## Key Features

 - Download all files in an item, maintaining original folder structure
+- Stop/resume by killing the script and starting it again later
 - Run on an existing folder to verify hashes and redownload changed files